GL-Li/vimwiki/Rust_language.md

 ### 4.2 referrence and borrowing

 **When ownership moved?**
-- generally speaking, move happens to types that does not implement copy trait.
+- Generally speaking, move happens to types that does not implement copy trait.
 - Custom Struct will be moved if copy trait is not implemented.
-- for the built-in types, those lives in heap will be moved, not those in stack
+- For the built-in types, those lives in heap will be moved, not those in stack
     ```rust
     // for varaibles in stack, ownership not moved
     let x = 5;